davideandres95/roth-with-crpd/README.md

 [to-do] login docker exec

-## usecase 2 - cRPD providing routing-knowedge to another docker-container only
+## Use case 2 - cRPD providing routing-knowedge to another docker-container only

 In this mode it is desired t oprovide any other docker-container a dedicated routing-daemon.